cam1l1on/String-Model/README.md

 # String-Model
 Modeling the low 'E' string of a guitar.
 Applying a pluck of constant force at varying locations.

+authors: Cam & Jay